JiananAlvin/JiananAlvin.github.io/_posts/CS475_machine_learning/2022-12-21-Machine-Learning-3.md

 #### Loss Function

-Caveat: some clustering is convex but requires assumptions.
+Caveat: Some clustering is convex but requires assumptions.

 #### Evaluation